Untangling the Role

 United States*

-Recent advances in mutational testing techniques, and availability at commercial reference laboratories, have improved turnaround times in some cases to as few as 3-5 days.16,19-23
+Recent advances in mutational testing techniques, and availability at commercial reference laboratories, have improved turnaround times in some cases to a few days.16,19-23

 Multiple types of assays exist from simple panel tests to full NGS sequencing.
 Bone marrow aspirate or peripheral blood plasma can be used for mutational testing.16,19 Different methods can be combined to obtain fast answers while waiting for comprehensive results.
 Consult your local pathologist to discuss ways to optimize sample collection and preservation.16